azerion/bluestack-sdk-android/Home.md

 ## Version
 See [Change Log] and [Upgrade Guide].

-NOTE :MNG Ads requires minimum Android API level 11
+NOTE :MNG Ads requires minimum Android API level 16 and a compileSdkVersion of at least 26

 ## Ad Examples and inspiration

 You can see [Best practice Mngads and Design ad units to fit your app], an optimized use case for several ad formats on one page.

 ## Set up the SDK

 ### Using Gradle